oktadev/okta-blog/_source/_posts/2022-06-01-jhipster-digital-ocean.md

 ## Deploy to DigitalOcean Kubernetes

 Now that the architecture works locally, let's proceed to the cloud deployment.
-First, create a [DigitalOcean](https://www.digitalocean.com/try/free-trial-offer) account, you can try their services with a free $100 credit that is available for 60 days.
+First, create a [DigitalOcean](https://cloud.digitalocean.com/registrations/new) account.
 The registration requires a $5 PayPal payment, or providing a credit card.

 Most of the cluster tasks, if not all, can be accomplished using [doctl](https://github.com/digitalocean/doctl#installing-doctl), the command-line interface (CLI) for the DigitalOcean API.
 Install the tool, and perform the authentication with DigitalOcean: